Sending money to India is one of the first things you want to know about when you travel overseas for work.

 Any public/bank holidays in the UK (country you are sending money from) or India (country you are sending money to) can also add to the time it will take your money to reach its destination.

-On average for online transfers, it takes around 2-3 working days for the money to be moved to India.
-However, with TransferWise I have mostly got it credited to my account in India the next day.
-On some other occasions, it was in 2 days.
+On average for online transfers, it takes around 1-2 working days for the money to be moved to India.
+However, with TransferWise I have mostly got it credited to my account in India within 10-15 minutes.
+Sometimes, it got deposited in a few hours or the next day if the transfer was initiated outside of the banking hours.
 Xendpay follows similar timelines.

 You should also consider what day you initiate the transfer request.
 If you are doing it on a Friday, for example, where your transfer service says it will take 2-3 working days to transfer the money; because it’s a weekend, the money might not reach into your account till Tuesday/Wednesday.